svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

 summary(res)
 ```
 ```
-No summary statistics is available.
+No summary statistics are available.
 ```

 And the predicted values are plotted against the number of object in provided data.